IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 - 80G Eligible: No

 ### [Paigam](https://pages.razorpay.com/pl_EW6B2AlIPZz41X/view)
 In times of unprecedented crisis, vulnerable communities like the waste pickers are the first to be forgotten.
-Paigam, in partnership with Basti Suraksha Manch is trying to provide safety kits (mask + hand sanitizer) and minimum income support for the waste pickers.
+Paigam, in partnership with Basti Suraksha Manch, is trying to provide safety kits (mask + hand sanitizer) and minimum income support for the waste pickers.

 - City/States Covered: New Delhi
 - Min Payment Accepted: NA